 We will generally make cash distributions 98% to common unitholders, including CEPH, and 2% to CEPM in respect of its Class A units.
-In addition, if distributions exceed the Target Distribution and certain other requirements are met, CEPM will be entitled in respect of its management incentive interests to 15% of distributions above the Target Distribution.
+In addition, if distributions exceed the Target Distribution (as defined in our limited liability company agreement) and certain other requirements are met, CEPM will be entitled in respect of its management incentive interests to 15% of distributions above the Target Distribution.
 For a discussion of the management incentive interests, please read "How We Make Cash Distributions-Management Incentive Interests."